6 Tips for Onboarding Remote Employees

 In many organizations today, the “where” of work is flexible.
 Employees may work in an office, from home or a hybrid of the two.
 Regardless of where they’re working from, though, it’s essential for the company to provide them with equal access to professional development opportunities and company resources.

 That includes the onboarding process.
 Remote employees should have an experience similar to what employees who work on-site have when they join the company.
 To make sure that happens with your remote hires, consider taking the following actions:

 1. Ship technology tools before Day One

-Put in requisitions for the company-issued laptop, phone or other required office equipment in time so your new remote employee has what they need on their first day.
-Separately, send clear instructions on how to connect to the company server, and include the contact information of someone on your tech support team who can handle any troubleshooting for the new hire.
+Put in requisitions for the company-issued laptop, phone or other required office equipment in advance, so your new remote employee has what they need technologically to get down to work quickly.
+Send the new hire clear instructions on how to connect to the company server, including how to contact your tech support team for any troubleshooting they may need.

-Granting access to email, webcasts, internal platforms and other technology where content can be readily accessed from the start is crucial to successfully onboarding remote employees, and it communicates to your new hires that they are a priority.
+Granting access to email, webcasts, internal platforms and other technology where content can be readily accessed from the start is also crucial to onboarding remote employees successfully, and it communicates to these workers that they’re a priority.

 Still looking for the ideal job candidate?
 See our tips for how to hire remote workers.